catcat1342/contractdb/README.md

 Alternatively, you can navigate to:
 `cd test/contractdbMulti` and run `go test -v -run ^TestContractMulti$`.

+Please note that before running the above functions, you should modify the query conditions (in `contract_test.go` and `contract_multi_test.go`) to ensure that the result set is non-empty, as we currently have not implemented the verification of an empty result in the contracts.
+(Such a function is provided by the ads package, and we may add it to the contracts later.)

 The `TestContract` function sends three invocations that separately call `TestGas0`, `TestGas1`, and `TestGas2` in the contract.

 - `TestGas0` evaluates the basic gas cost of modifying a storage slot in the contract.